-Lymphocytes are white blood cells, that is to say small elements (cells) that intervene to protect the body against certain infections: these lymphocytes are part of the immune system.
+Lymphocytes in dogs are white blood cells, that is to say small elements (cells) that intervene to protect the body against certain infections: these lymphocytes are part of the immune system.
 They are found everywhere in the body, in the blood but also in all the immune organs constituting reserves: the ganglia (also called lymphatic nodes), the liver, the spleen, the thymus.
-These lymphocytes can also be found in other tissues: the digestive tract, the skin.
+These lymphocytes can also find in other tissues: the digestive tract, the skin.
 You will also know about lymphoma in dogs here.

 A lymphoma in dogs is a malignant cell proliferation of these lymphocytes in one or more organs making up the lymphatic system in the broad sense.
 It is therefore a cancer that can take different forms, especially since there are also several types of lymphocytes (B and T in particular).

 Statistics show a clear racial predisposition in Boxers and Golden Retriever, a little less clear in Saint Bernard, German Shepherd, Beauceron.
 Lymphoma usually affects middle-aged animals, between 5 and 10 years old.
 However, animals of all ages and breeds can be affected.